gadams999/greengrassv2-provisioner/README.md

 1. Remove all files in `$ROOT/config`
 1. Based on input for either creating resources or just referencing, create a new `$ROOT/config/config.yaml` file
 1. If selected, create a system startup command for Greengrass.
-   1. If selected, start Greengrass locally
+   1. If selected, start Greengrass locally after provisioning
+   1. Otherwise Greengrass can be manually started or will start in system reboot.

 # Caveats